Schlosspark Hospital Berlin

 - Retinal and vitreous surgery

-- Macular edema in age-related macular degeneration, diabetic retinopathy, venous occlusion or severe forms of myopia
+- Surgery for macular edema in age-related macular degeneration, diabetic retinopathy, venous occlusion, or severe forms of myopia

-- Conservative and surgical treatment of visual impairment
+- Conservative and surgical treatment of visual impairments

 - Tear duct surgery

 - Correction of congenital narrowing or obstruction of the tear duct (dacryostenosis)

 - Other medical services